How to Prepare For Daylight Savings

 It wasn’t until 1966 that Congress passed the Uniform Time Act to standardize DST across the country, with only Arizona and Hawaii opting out.

 How Daylight Saving Time Impacts Health

 You might be thinking “What harm can a one-hour adjustment to your routine do?”
 Well, a recent study linked the spring DST change to a 6% increase in the risk of fatal car accidents nationwide.
 Other studies have linked the time change to an increased risk of heart failure and depression.

 How Can You Prepare?

 Even if you’re getting the same amount of sleep as before, DST can leave you feeling unusually tired.
 This is because your body has a natural rhythm that tells you when to sleep and when to wake up, called the circadian rhythm.
 DST can misalign your circadian rhythm, making it difficult to get a restful night’s sleep, even after a full eight hours.

-On top of that, I recommend getting out of bed and getting light exposure as promptly as you can in the morning, preferably within 20 minutes of waking up and using natural light.
+Get Light Exposure: Get out of bed and get light exposure as promptly as you can in the morning, preferably within 20 minutes of waking up and using natural light.
 This will help your body register the new wake-up time and allow your circadian clock to adjust more quickly.
 (We’ll talk more about why that is in later blogs).